Agnes Huntington: Career

 In 1889 she went to London, under the management of the Carl Rosa Opera Company, having signed for a season of concert, oratorio, and light opera.
-There, she created the title role in Paul Jones by Robert Planquette, in which she made a great hit.
+There, she created the title role in Paul Jones by Robert Planquette, in which she made a hit.
 Originally put on for a short run, Paul Jones remained on the boards during 346 nights in the Prince of Wales Theatre, and at every performance the house was crowded.
 A dispute with her managers led her to leave the company, and she returned to the U.S.

 When Huntington's year in London was finished, she determined to become a star and produce her own operas.
 Under the management of Marcus Mayer she began her career as a star in Paul Jones in New York, and she could have selected no better production.
 She asserted that her short experience convinced her that the public had grown tired of coarse fun and vulgarity and would patronize opéra comique that was clean and pure, with a story to tell, a consistent plot to unfold, and ennobled with good music and well-concerted orchestration, and that her ventures were made upon this assumption.